HarbhagwanDhaliwal/AlloraAiHuggingModel/README.md

 # Allora Network Guide

 Welcome to the Allora Network guide!
-This document provides instructions for setting up your environment, installing necessary dependencies, and running Allora services.
+This document is a simple guide for running the Allora Worker node.
+I've updated the original code to use the `yfinance` Python library for better effectiveness, as the original code relied on the paid CoinGecko API, whereas `yfinance` is free to use.

+We are also using the Hugging Face AI model for price prediction, which is more effective and can help you earn more Allora Points.

+If you appreciate my work, please give it a star.
+Thank you!

 ## Table of Contents